Desmond Bryant: Oakland Raiders

 Bryant is the 29th Harvard Crimson football player to play in the NFL.
 In April 2009, Bryant signed a free agent contract with the Oakland Raiders.
 Bryant played all 16 games of his rookie season and had 24 solo and 8 assisted tackles.
 The next season, Bryant made 2.5 sacks.

 Cleveland Browns

 Bryant signed with the Cleveland Browns on March 12, 2013 as an unrestricted free agent for a five-year $34 million contract, with $15 million guaranteed.

 Bryant started 12 games with the Browns in 2013, recording 31 tackles and 3.5 sacks.
 On December 4, 2013, Bryant was placed on the reserve/non-football illness list, ending his season, after Bryant had issues with an irregular heartbeat.

-Bryant returned to play in the 2014 season, playing in seven of the first nine games of the season.
-On November 6, 2014, Bryant sacked quarterback Andy Dalton twice en route to a 24-3 victory for the Browns over their division rival Cincinnati Bengals.
+Bryant returned to play in the 2014 season, starting all 15 games he played with five sacks, one fumble recovery, and 50 tackles.

 During the 2016 offseason, Bryant was ruled out for the season due to tearing a pectoral muscle while weightlifting.

 On August 22, 2017, Bryant was released by the Browns.